microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-Construct an AppNotification with the string xml payload from AppNotificationContent
+Construct an AppNotification with the string xml payload from AppNotificationBuilder

 ```cpp
 winrt::Microsoft::Windows::AppNotifications::AppNotification notification(xmlPayload);